During pregnancy you will be offered screening tests to check that you and your baby are healthy.

 Screening tests can tell you whether you or your baby are more likely to have a medical condition.
 Some medical conditions can make you and your baby very sick and others can affect how your baby grows and learns.
 If screening shows that you or your baby may have a condition, you will be offered further tests that will let you know for certain.

-First antenatal blood test
+First pregnancy blood tests

 - your blood group and rhesus factor (if you are rhesus negative, ask your midwife [or specialist doctor] to explain what this means)

 - your haemoglobin (the amount of iron in your blood)